BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/migrateFromV1.md

 sphereBody.setMassProperties({ mass: 1 });
 ```

-The advantage of this approach is that, if you have another mesh you want to use with the same collider shape and material, you can reuse them:
+The advantage of this approach is that, if you have another mesh you want to use with the same collider shape and material, you can reuse the shape:

 ```javascript
 const complexModel = await BABYLON.SceneLoader.ImportMeshAsync(...);